Anura Kumara Dissanayake Sworn in as Sri Lanka's President

 • For the first time, the presidential race in Sri Lanka went into a second round of counting after no candidate secured more than 50% of the votes to be declared winner.[5][6][7]

-• The NPP — considered a radical group for its alleged involvement in armed insurrections in the 1970s and 80s — secured 3% of the votes in 2019.
+• The NPP — considered a radical group by some for its alleged involvement in armed insurrections in the 1970s and 80s — secured 3% of the votes in 2019.
 However, it reportedly gained ground during the popular uprising in 2022.[1][8]

 • Meanwhile, Dissanayake has vowed to preserve the $3B bailout deal with the International Monetary Fund.
 On Monday, he pledged to 'heed to best advice' amid growing economic concerns.[8][9]